VMware & NVIDIA bolster GPU services for high-performance computing

 According to NVIDIA CEO Jensen Huang, businesses rely on GPU-accelerated computing in everything from operational intelligence and artificial intelligence to make predictions that impact their bottom line.

-“Together with VMware, we’re designing the most advanced GPU infrastructure to foster innovation across the enterprise, from virtualisation, to hybrid cloud, to VMware's new Bitfusion data centre disaggregation.”
+“Together with VMware, we’re designing the most advanced GPU infrastructure to foster innovation across the enterprise, from virtualisation, to hybrid cloud, to VMware's new Bitfusion data center disaggregation.”